Lilyenglert/Stock-Alert-Hack-Challenge/README.md

 ### Meeting the requirements
 #### iOS
+The iOS portion contains two main screens accessible using the bottom navigation bar (UITabBarController).
+One screen allows users to view their favorited stocks and some of the basic information about each.
+We implemented this using a UITableView.
+The second main screen allows you to add a stock to your favorites and then saves it to your profile.

 #### Backend
 The backend portion contains an api that acts as a communicator between the frontend and the various APIs we use.
 There are methods for creating and logging in users, adding stocks to a user's profile, and grabbing tweets on the user's stocks.
 The database is accessible through a Google Cloud VM under http://35.231.31.32/.